 In any matter where a debtor prior law firm represents a party appearing before the judge, the judge is disqualified if the firm has more than a de minimis interest that could be substantially affected by the outcome of the proceeding.
 Rule 2.11(A)(2)(c).
 In any matter where a debtor prior law firm is a party appearing before the judge, the judge is disqualified if the judge has an economic interest in the firm.
 Rule 2.11(A)(2)(3).
 For example, the firm would ordinarily not have a significant financial interest in the outcome of a criminal case which is being resolved through a negotiated plea agreement.
 But the firm may well have such an interest in a plaintiff's personal injury representation.

-In every case involving the debtor former law firm, the judge should either recuse or disclose the financial relationship.
-If the former firm has a significant financial interest in the case, the judge should recuse unless the judge discloses the financial relationship and the parties waive disqualification pursuant to Rule 2.11(C).
-On the other hand, if the judge determines that recusal is not required under Rule 2.11(A), the judge should nevertheless disclose the financial relationship pursuant to comment 5 to the rule.
-Disclosure of the relationship will make it possible for the lawyers and parties on the other side to decide if they wish to file a motion for disqualification.
+In every case involving the debtor former law firm, the judge should disclose the financial relationship.
+Where the former firm has a significant financial interest in the case and the judge for some reason does not voluntarily recuse, disclosure of the relationship will at least make it possible for the lawyers and parties on the other side to decide if they wish to waive disqualification in accordance with the provisions of Rule 2.11(C).